jurrien-fakkeldij/chapter-workshop-beth/README.md

 There is a vs-code extension called htmx-tags, no idea if it actually works because I have not tried it yet.

+We can now use all the goodies htmx has to offer us on our components.
+Let's try them out.

 ### HTMX Test
-In the body of our BaseHTML component we are going to create a button with a hx-post function going to /clicked using hx-swap set to outerhtml to replace the target (button) element with the returning response (swap the entire thing).
+In the body of our BaseHTML component we are going to create a button with a hx-post function.
+We are going to use hx-swap to replace the target (button) element with the returning response (swap the entire thing, which is done with the outerHTML).
+If you want to know more about hx-swap visit https://htmx.org/attributes/hx-swap/.
 ```html
 <BaseHtml>
   <body>